grahamgilbert/Crypt-Server/README.md

 - `HOST_NAME` - Set the host name of your instance - required if you do not have control over the load balancer or proxy in front of your Crypt server (see [the Django documentation](https://docs.djangoproject.com/en/4.1/ref/settings/#csrf-trusted-origins)).

+- `CSRF_TRUSTED_ORIGINS` - Is a list of trusted origins expected to make requests to your Crypt instance, normally this is the hostname
 ## Screenshots

 Main Page: